syncfusion/smart-ai-samples/blazor/README.md

 ### Combo Box

-The Syncfusion Blazor ComboBox now includes an advanced Semantic Search feature, designed to enhance search functionality by understanding the meaning behind user queries, not just keywords.
+The **Syncfusion Blazor ComboBox** now includes an advanced Semantic Search feature, designed to enhance search functionality by understanding the meaning behind user queries, not just keywords.
 This results in more accurate and intuitive search outcomes, especially in applications with large or complex datasets.

 For more insights, refer to the [documentation](SyncfusionAISamples/Components/Pages/ComboBox/Readme.md).

 ### Data Grid

-The **Syncfusion Blazor DataGrid** now includes advanced features like **Semantic Filtering** and **Anomaly Detection**, both enhanced by AI.
+The **Syncfusion Blazor DataGrid** now includes advanced AI Samples like **Semantic Filtering** and **Anomaly Detection**.
 These features empower users to search more effectively and detect irregularities within data, making the DataGrid a powerful tool for applications that handle large datasets or require insights into complex data patterns.

 #### Anomaly Detection